MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ## Teaching Experience

+* Instructor, *Sufism: History, Literature, and Politics of Islamic Mysticism* (Fall 2024)
+* Instructor, *Introduction to Persian Literature in Translation* (Spring 2015, Fall 2017, Spring 2025)
+* Instructor, *How to Hope: Islamic Utopian and Revolutionary Literature* (Fall 2025)
-* Instructor, *Sex, Gender, and Sexuality in the Islamic World* (Spring 2017, Fall 2018, Fall 2022, Spring 2024)
+* Instructor, *Sex, Gender, and Sexuality in the Islamic World* (Spring 2017, Fall 2018, Fall 2022, Spring 2024, Fall 2025)
 * Instructor, *Iranian Cinema* (Fall 2019, Fall 2020)
 * Instructor, *Lyrics of Mystical Love: Rumi, Song of Songs, and St. Teresa of Avila to Mirabai and Manhae* (Spring 2019, 2014)
 * Instructor, *Sex, Love, and Desire in Persian Poetry* (Spring 2018)
 * Instructor, *The Islamicate World 2.0: Studying Islamic Cultures through Computational Textual Analysis* (Fall 2016, Spring 2021).
 * Instructor, *Introduction to Global Digital Humanities* (Spring 2016)
-* Instructor, *Introduction to Persian Literature in Translation* (Spring 2015, Fall 2017)
 * Instructor, *Lyrics of Mystical Love, East and West* (Fall 2014)
 * Instructor, *Words and Worlds: A Critical Literacy Approach to Reading and Writing* (4/2014-7/2014)